ArthurAtangana/segregation-simulation/documentation/final_report.md

 #### Conclusion
 The segregation model showcases the natural segregation pattern that arises when cells attempt to be surrounded wit h at least 50% of similar cells.
 While this does not necessarily create uniform blocks and sometime simple neighborhoods where 1 of each coexists together, in most cases the cells aggregate into a large cluster of similar neighbours.
 ##### Potential improvements and remaining work
 Since the model iterates and assign cells one at a time to the first empty cell, this means that the predetermination of the final state is set by the initial state.
-To further this model's complexity, a random distribution of cells upon a move would results in vastly different patterns.
-Another interesting option would be that when a cells decides to move, it randomly looks at empty cells, but only choses to move to that empty cell if it's neighborhood also satisfies the segregation principle of 50% or more similar neighbours.
+- To further this model's complexity, a random distribution of cells upon a move would results in vastly different patterns.
+- Another interesting option would be that when a cells decides to move, it randomly looks at empty cells, but only choses to move to that empty cell if it's neighborhood also satisfies the segregation principle of 50% or more similar neighbours.
+- Having other states within the cell would also add complexity in the model.
+Segregation could be conditional on multiple state of the neighbours, for example, moving if the neighbours are different on one state variable but similar in another.
+This could build pattern of behavior for different groups